 I had previously tried Synchrony Bank, but they wouldn’t activate my account because they kept sending the activation code to a random phone number I had never been associated with, sketchy right?
 Further researched showed that other people had the same issue so I personally do not recommend them.

 Retirement and Investing:

 It’s so important to prepare for your retirement now.
-I didn’t start mine until 2017, if I had started it in 2008 when I was 18 lets just say it would probably be in the 6 figure range by now.
+I didn’t start mine until 2017, if I had started it in 2008 when I was 18 lets just say it would probably be well over 6 figures by now.
 I opened mine with Vanguard, which you can do completely online.
 There are lots of other options, Charles Schwab is another popular one, but they have low fees and the interface is pretty easy.
 The r/personalfinance board on reddit has great advice for which sites are good as well as which ETFs and funds to buy.

 5. There are also more casual investing services like Acorns and Stash.
 I chose Acorns because it’s $1 a month.
 You can set it up to invest $5+ dollars a week or manually add money and it automatically invests that money in a range of stocks and bonds.
 Currently I’ve invested about $4600

 and my returns are over $1000 so far.
 June 2021 Update: my returns are over $3000 now.
 Acorns also has an IRA option for $2 a month (they didn’t when I signed up).